Wednesday, August 2, 2017

 • Mint

-• fresh mangos cubes or any fruit you are working with.
+• fresh mango cubes or any choice of fruit

 2. Add in the tapioca pearls, maple syrup and vanilla extract.
-Bring to a simmer and then reduce the heat to low.
-Cook for about 15 minutes, stirring frequently (until tapioca pearls are cooked).
+Bring to a simmer, then reduce the heat to low.
+Cook for about 15 minutes, stirring frequently (until the tapioca pearls are cooked).
 The tapioca pudding should have the consistency of a thick gravy.

 3. Transfer the pudding into a bowl and place in the fridge for about 1 hour.